2wavetech/How-to-Check-if-Time-Series-Data-is-Stationary-with-Python/README.md

 Well, maybe.

-Let鈥檚 take one step back and check if assuming a Gaussian distribution makes sense in this case by plotting the values of the time series as a histogram.
+Let's take one step back and check if assuming a Gaussian distribution makes sense in this case by plotting the values of the time series as a histogram.

 ```